 Bone Grafting & Sinus Lifts

-Although bone grafting is a surgical procedure which can sometimes be rather extensive, it plays a very important role in making new teeth possible.
-In the not so distant past, patients without adequate bone height or width for tooth replacement with dental implants were simply told they couldn't have implants.
-These people didn't want to wear dentures or go toothless forever.
-The art and science of implant dentistry has brought us these highly specialized and successful techniques in order to restore what was lost and make it possible to have a beautiful smile.
+Bone grafting and sinus lifts are highly specialised surgical procedures, and although they may seem rather extensive, they play a very important role in making new dental implant teeth possible.
+In the past, patients who did not have adequate bone height or width were told they couldn't have dental implants.
+But modern advances in implant dentistry has brought us these successful techniques to restore what was lost and make it possible to have a beautiful smile.
 Bone graft surgery is temporary, but being able to eat, laugh, talk and smile lasts a lifetime!